'We swear by the Southern Cross to stand truly by each other and fight to defend our rights and liberties!' The diggers' oath, 30 November 1854.

 Before dawn on 3 December 1854, government troops stormed the diggers' flimsy stockade at Eureka Lead, Ballarat.
 In a fiery battle that lasted only 20 minutes, more than 30 men were killed.
 Charged with high treason, the diggers' leaders were all eventually acquitted.
 Within a year the diggers won the vote and the hated gold licence was abolished.

-Visit Ballarat and discover more about the Eureka Stockade.
+Visit the Museum of Australian Democracy at Eureka (M.A.D.E) in Ballarat to discover more about the Eureka Stockade.